Not yet determined

 Residents, non-residents and immigrants

-Residents are defined as persons registered in the National Registry and also include temporary residents who plan on staying in Norway for six months or more.
+Residents are defined as persons registered in the National Registry and include temporary residents who plan on staying in Norway for six months or more.

 Non-residents are defined as persons registered in the National Registry with a planned stay in Norway of less than six months.
 Non-residents include persons with a temporary social security number (D-number) or registered as emigrants, but who work in Norway.